dhruvp/math-blog/_posts/2015-02-23-mailchimip-clojure.md

        [:form]])))
 {% endhighlight %}

-;; We pass the email address atom into an email-input component [email-input email-address]

 Notice how we changed home-page now to return a function.
 Reagent requires that if we do any setup via lets etc., we return a function that in turn returns the elements we want.
 This just sets up the lexical scoping up front.

 ## The Building Blocks of our UI - Functions ##